Sanulo/Moving-Chess-Pieces/README.md

 - Simple input configuration via variables in the code (no user input needed).

 Project Structure:
-- main.c — Contains all the movement functions and the main execution flow.
+- chess.c — Contains all the movement functions and the main execution flow.
 - Clear separation of piece movement logic into individual functions.

 How to Run: